kennylajara/run-up/README.md

 ## Licencia

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at [https://mozilla.org/MPL/2.0/](https://mozilla.org/MPL/2.0/).

-RunUP uses third party components.
-These components have their own licenses, you can find a copy of them [here](https://github.com/kennylajara/runup/tree/main/3rd-party-licenses).